christopherfujino/micro.build/README.md

-# monobuild
+# micro.build

 A small build system for big repos.

-Monobuild is a simple build system (think make) with an expressive, obvious domain-specific language (think Python).
-Monobuild is not a replacement for highly specialized build systems like Cmake, Gradle, or Webpack, but is intended as a lightweight solution for configuring monorepos
+micro.build is a simple build system (think make) with an expressive, obvious domain-specific language (think Python). micro.build is not a replacement for robust build systems that know how to manage dependencies for a specific toolchain like Cmake, Gradle, or Webpack.
+Rather, micro.build can be used to compose multiple sub-projects across different toolchains in a larger project.

 ## Examples